Consensus

 Overview

 Different blockchain systems will have a unique way of implementation.
-There are several types of consensus, and the most commonly used are POW, POS, and DPoS.
-This article will mainly introduce the DPoS consensus on which TRON based.
-We will also explain the essential components and mechanisms of DPoS.
+There are several types of consensus, and the most commonly used are Proof of Work (PoW), Proof of Stake (PoS), and Delegated Proof of Stake (DPoS).
+This article will mainly introduce the DPoS consensus on which TRON is based, including the essential components and mechanisms of DPoS.

 Block Producing Process

-The witnesses of the blockchain network collect the newly generated transactions in the blockchain network and verify the legality of these transactions, then package the transactions in a block, record them as a new page on the ledger, and broadcast the page to the entire blockchain network.
-Next, other nodes will receive the new page and verify the legality of the transaction data on the page and add it to their ledger.
-Finally, the witnesses will repeat this process so all new transaction data in the blockchain system can be recorded in the ledger.
+Super Representatives (SRs) of the TRON network collect the newly generated transactions in the network and verify the legitimacy of these transactions, then package the transactions into a block, record them as a new page on the ledger, and broadcast the page to the entire blockchain network.
+Next, other nodes will receive the new page and verify the legitimacy of the transaction data on the page and add it to their ledger.
+SRs keep repeating this process so all new transaction data in the blockchain system can be recorded in the ledger.

 DPoS Overview

-The role of consensus is to select the witnesses in the blockchain system.
-The witnesses verify the transaction data, keep the account to broadcast new accounts to other nodes in the network, and obtain the approval of the new accounts from other nodes.
+The role of the consensus is to select SRs in the blockchain system, who are responsible for verifying and recording new transaction data, then broadcasting the new data to other nodes in the network and obtaining their approval on the new data.
 As a specific implementation of consensus, DPoS works in the following way:

-The DPoS consensus selects some nodes as witnesses in the blockchain system based on the number of votes they receive.
-First, when the blockchain system starts to operate, a certain number of tokens will be issued, and then the tokens will be given to nodes in the blockchain system.
-Then, a node can apply to be a witness candidate in the blockchain system with a portion of the tokens.
+The DPoS consensus selects some nodes as SRs in the blockchain system based on the number of votes they receive.
+First, when the blockchain system starts to operate, a certain number of tokens will be issued, and the tokens will be given to nodes in the blockchain system.
+Then, a node can apply to be a SR candidate in the blockchain system with a portion of the tokens.
 Any token-holding node in the blockchain system can vote for these candidates.
 Every t period, the votes for all the candidates will be counted.
-Top N candidate nodes with the most votes will become witnesses for the following t period.
-After t period, the votes will be counted again to elect the new witnesses, and the cycle continues.
+Top N candidate nodes with the most votes will become SRs for the following t period.
+After that t period, the votes will be counted again to elect the new SRs, and the cycle continues.

 Let us see how it's realized in the context of TRON: